Racism, as well as social and economic stressors, play a major role in poor birth outcomes—babies born too early and too small—for Black women.

-OUR GOAL: To improve African-American infant and maternal health, as well as decrease Black-White health inequities and social inequities for women and infants. .
+OUR GOAL: To improve Black infant and maternal health as well as decrease health inequities in infant and maternal mortality rates.

-WHO WE SERVE: African-American women who are 18 years or older and up to 30 weeks pregnant at the time of enrollment.
+WE SERVE: Black women who are 18 years or older and up to 30 weeks pregnant at the time of enrollment regardless of income.

-SERVICE DELIVERY: Services are provided by Family Health Advocates, Group Facilitators, Public Health Nurses and Social Workers .
+SERVICE DELIVERY: Services are free and provided by Family Health Advocates, Group Facilitators, Public Health Nurses and Social Workers .

-OUTCOMES: Current science supports an empower-ment-focused, group-based intervention as a promising strategy for improving African-American women’s birth outcomes.
+OUTCOMES: Current science supports an empowerment-focused, group-based intervention as a promising strategy for improving Black women’s birth outcomes.
 BIH participants report.

 Federal Title V MCH Block Grant Funds, Federal Title XIX (Medicaid) Funds and State General Funds.

-The program includes empowerment-focused group support services and case management to improve the health and social conditions for African-American women and their families.
-Activities draw from promis-ing practices and are based on the findings of a 2010 comprehensive assessment of the BIH model .
+The program includes empowerment-focused group support services and client-centered life planning to improve the health and social conditions for Black women and their families.
+Activities draw from promising practices and are based on the findings of a 2010 comprehensive assessment of the BIH model .